xieyuheng/fidb-zero/docs/manual/en/06-fidb-client.md

 title: FiDB Client
 ---

-A JavaScript implementation of FiDB Clinet is at:
+A JavaScript implementation of FiDB Client is at:

 - [github.com/fidb-official/fidb](https://github.com/fidb-official/fidb)